 Compiler-inserted functions.
-For programming constructs that are not supported natively in hardware, compilers insert their own library functions to emulate the functionality in software.
-For example, if an MCU has no floating point support, the compiler automatically replaces the corresponding statements with its own assembly code.
-Since there are only a handful of such library functions typically, we profiling these with arbitrary inputs as function arguments and record their best- and worst-case energy consumption.
+For programming constructs that are not supported natively in hardware, such as multipliers and floating point support, compilers insert their own library functions to emulate the desired functionality in software.
+However, the execution-time of these library functions depends on their arguments.
+Since there are only a handful of such library functions typically, we address this problem by profiling these with arbitrary inputs as function arguments and record their best- and worst-case energy consumption.